ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Specification

 Game theory will only take us so far (Amadae, 2016).
-The climate of scarcity and "never enough" in the Cardano ecosystem is fueled by disengagement, comparison and shame (Brown, 2012).
+The social climate of scarcity and "never enough" in the Cardano ecosystem is fueled by disengagement, comparison and shame (Brown, 2012).
+Who in Cardano will make choices based on their beliefs and values to challenge the larger culture of scarcity?